-This gluten free apple crisp is the perfect fruity dessert.
-It goes amazing with some ice cream or some thickened cream.
+This gluten-free apple crisp is the perfect fruity dessert.
+It goes fantastic with some ice cream or a dollop of thickened cream.
 It is also amazing just by itself.

-A lot of other gluten free variations on this recipe use “gluten free” oats but for most people these will still cause an upset.
-In this recipe, I use gluten free cornflakes which from my experience seem to be a nice cost effective crunchy replacement.
+A lot of other gluten-free variations on this recipe uses “gluten-free” oats, but for most people, these will still cause an upset.
+In this recipe, I use gluten-free cornflakes which from my experience seem to be a great cost-effective crunchy replacement.

-If you want to see how this recipe is done visually then be sure to check out the video below.
+If you want to see how to make this recipe, then be sure to check out the video below.
 It goes through every step to making this delicious apple crisp.
-If you like it then please be sure to subscribe so you’re kept up to date.

 - Add the chopped apples to a pot with the cinnamon, lemon, and the water.